-The Ethylene Export Terminal had a throughput during the first quarter of 2023 totaling 250,731 metric tons, compared to 267,110 tons during the first quarter of 2022.
+The Ethylene Export Terminal had a throughput during the second quarter of 2023 totaling 277,582 metric tons, compared to 268,444 metric tons during the second quarter of 2022.

-We, together with our joint venture partner have agreed to the Terminal Expansion Project, increasing the export capacity from approximately one million tons per year to at least 1.55 million tons and up to three million tons per year.
+We, together with our joint venture partner have agreed to the Terminal Expansion Project, which is expected to increase the export capacity from approximately one million tons per year to at least approximately 1.55 million tons (up to a maximum of approximately three million tons per year.
 Long lead items have already been ordered and construction which is expected to be completed in the second half of 2024, has commenced.
-The total capital contributions required from us to the Export Terminal Joint Venture for the Terminal Expansion Project are expected to be approximately \$125 million which the Company expects to finance using existing cash resources, distributions from the Export Terminal Joint Venture during the course of the expansion and additional debt.
+The total capital contributions required from us to the Export Terminal Joint Venture for the Terminal Expansion Project are expected to be approximately \$120-\$130 million which the Company expects to finance using existing cash resources, distributions from the Export Terminal Joint Venture during the course of the expansion and additional debt.
+On April 28, 2023 we made the first capital contribution of \$9.0 million towards the project with the second capital contribution of \$9.0 million due on August, 18, 2023.

-Sale of the Navigator Orion
+Sale of Navigator Orion

-On May 2, 2023, the Company sold and delivered its vessel, Navigator Orion, a 2000-built 22,085 cbm ethylene capable semi-refrigerated handysize carrier to a third party for \$20.9 million.
+On May 2, 2023, the Company sold and delivered its vessel, Navigator Orion, a 2000-built 22,085 cbm ethylene capable semi-refrigerated handysize carrier to a third party for \$20.9 million and generating a profit of sale of approximately \$4.9 million.